 A 2010 makeover was followed by the introduction of the new Coyote version of the modular V8 - a 5.0-litre, 32-valve DOHC unit good for 412bhp.
 And it’s this engine and the S197’s retro design ethos that form the building blocks of the 2015 Mustang.

 It has been a treat to drive these diverse cars, each one an idiosyncratic character that reinterpreted the Mustang spirit for its time.
 For our time, there’s independent rear suspension, right-hand drive and official UK sales.
 We could be the luckiest ones yet.

-Before the ‘Mustang’ name was signed off, ‘Avanti’, ‘Allegro’, ‘Torino’ and ‘Cougar’ were all considered, the last even being realised into a feline badge on late pre-production cars.
+‘Mustang’ name was signed off, ‘Avanti’, ‘Allegro’, ‘Torino’ and ‘Cougar’ were all considered, the last even being realised into a feline badge on late pre-production cars.

 Although other horse emblems were considered, the winning sketch came from Phil Clark, designer of the Mk1 Capri.
 In some applications, patriotic red, white and blue bars were added and a ‘corral’ border was applied on the grille to enclose the horse.
 In 1963 modeller Charles Keresztes revised Clark’s design in clay before finalising it in a wooden sculpture, and the badge has barely changed since.

 Read our full review of the latest Ford Mustang